ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

   -gml GPU_MEMORY_LIMIT, --gpu_memory_limit GPU_MEMORY_LIMIT
                         maximum memory in MB to allocate per GPU device -dpt, --disable_parallel_threads
-                        disable TensorFlow from using multithreading for
+                        disable Torch from using multithreading for
                         reproducibility
   -b BACKEND, --backend BACKEND
-                        specifies backend to use for parallel / distributed execution, defaults to local execution or Horovod if called using horovodrun -dbg, --debug         enables debugging mode
+                        specifies backend to use for parallel / distributed execution, defaults to local execution or Horovod if called using horovodrun
-  -l {critical,error,warning,info,debug,notset}, --logging_level {critical,error,warning,info,debug,notset}
-                        the level of logging to use
 ```

 When Ludwig trains a model it creates two intermediate files, one HDF5 and one JSON.